rajvanshipradeep15/tracardi-api/docs/flow/actions/interests_scoring_action.md

 interest scores, and then applies a softmax function to normalize these scores.
 The result highlights the most prominent interests relative to others.
 The top interest along with its probability score is also identified and returned.

+### Details

+Interest scores are calculated using a decay function, specifically an exponential function that reduces the interest magnitude over time.
+This reduction is based on the formula: magnitude × e^(-decay × time_passed), where "e" represents the exponential function.
+The scores are subsequently normalized with a softmax function, which emphasizes the most significant interest by giving it the highest value.

+For instance, if the initial interest magnitude is 1 with a decay factor of 0.1, the interest will nearly disappear ( approach a value of 0) after 14 time units - these units could be seconds, minutes, etc.

+In another scenario, if the interest starts with value 10, then after 14 days, it would reduce to approximately 2.46.
+Additionally, there is always a baseline interest labeled "unknown" with a fixed magnitude of 0.5.
+If any interest's magnitude falls below 0.25, its calculated score will then be set to zero.

+This plugin is particularly useful when you want to quantify the decline in customer interest over time and identify the most current prominent interest.
+If multiple interests are equally significant, the probability is evenly distributed among them.
+The total probability across all interests will always sum up to 1.

 # Inputs and Outputs

 - __Inputs__: This plugin requires a payload object as input which includes user profile details necessary for